 Outside the Tomb, we pass a one-way security gate into the heart of the old town.

 All of a sudden, there are no more soldiers.

 Mohamed explains: this is still part of H2.
-But it’s also no man’s land.
+But it’s also noman’s land.

-When we continue our stroll, Mohamed points out idiosyncracies, as he calls them:
+When we continue our stroll, Mohamed points out idiosyncracies, as he calls them

 Settlers have built their houses on top of existing Muslim houses, and throw rocks and trash onto the Muslim market below.
 So the market was upgraded with netting to stop the rocks and trash.
 The settlers then began to pour hot or filthy liquids on passers-by.
 But the Arabs aren’t allowed to install a protective roof because then the military in the watchtowers wouldn’t be able to see what is happening below.
 Why are the settlers not punished?
 I don’t know.

+The passage from H2 to H1 through the old town is not noticeable.
+There is no checkpoint.
 With the old town more and more difficult to be in, the markets have moved to a street just outside H2.

 After the tour, I read more into the events surrounding Hebron.
 There, some stories are told differently.
 For example, was the extent to which their Arab neighbors protected the Jews much higher than Judy’s and Zippy’s stories (or the Beit Hadassah museum) would have us believe: Like the inactivity of the British.

 Links & Info